leila100/FMN_BE/README.md

     $ Setup these environment vaiables:
     - JWT_SECRET: a secret used to create and verify the authentication token.
     - DB_ENV: set to production
+    $ Locally, use yarn start
-    - In production - Have to add to Heroku these add-on:
+    $ In production - add these add-on to Heroku:
       - Sendgrid,
       - New Relic APM (so Heroku doesn't go idle),
       - Postgres
-    $ yarn start

 Or use an already existing API to get started: